 - Stamps on the back for yard ranges

-- Phrases on the back such as accurate, superior, aim-rite and other common sounding names
+- Phrases on the back such as accurate, superior, aim-rite, and other common sounding names

 - Unusual head shapes and wood heads

-- No face markings or unusual face markings
+- Unmarked faces or unusual markings

-- Unusual patented features for player's improvements
+- Unusual patented features for players' improvements

 - Smooth face irons made by golf club makers such as Army & Navy, Dunn, Forgan, Gray, White, Carrick and Anderson